Kalayse/Portfolio/Bookish_Log.md

 - Word cloud visualization for titles, genres, or reviews.
 - Datasets outside of Goodreads.
 It appears that the Amazon Top 50 compiles the information from Goodreads based on Saalu's notebook in Kaggle.
 Other places to consider are [Tableau](https://public.tableau.com/app/discover), [Medium](https://medium.com/search?q=books), and Kaggle.

-*Medium*:
-I accessed Medium to browse.
-The website focuses mostly on case studies and presents them in a blog post way.
+Accessing Medium to browse, I found that the website focuses mostly on case studies and presents them in a blog post way.
 The few I accessed seemed to focus mostly on books and reading as a hobby without physical data that I would need.
 I accessed a "Member-Only" page.
 Medium only allows 3 member only pages per month before you have to opt in for a subscription.

+#### Medium Case Studies: Background Information to Bookish Case Study:
-I read through Kris Gage's [8 Things I Learned Reading 50 Books A Year for 7 Years](https://medium.com/@krisgage/8-things-i-learned-reading-50-books-a-year-for-7-years-cb11c4acffb1).
+- Kris Gage's [8 Things I Learned Reading 50 Books A Year for 7 Years](https://medium.com/@krisgage/8-things-i-learned-reading-50-books-a-year-for-7-years-cb11c4acffb1).
+Note: Member-Only.
+- Sylvie Stephanie's [Goodreads App - UX Case Study](https://medium.com/muzli-design-inspiration/goodreads-app-ux-case-study-2e63214fc005). `Takeaways from the this user's case study: Goodreads is primarily a book review and recommendation platform with 90 million users and 2.6 billion books in 2019.
+The Goodreads app had a 4.8 star rating on iOS and a 4.0 rating on Android, which the poster assumes is because there's access/design differences.
+The poster goes on to say that the app reviews compare the app to the website, and app has less functionality in comparison.
+The poster did a small survery of 35 people that used the app.
+The survey revealed that most of the survery's participants used the app for ratings and reviews as it was there they spent the most time, what they trusted the most, and the sections they accessed the most.`

 ## Datasets Used:
 - [Goodreads-books by Soumik](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks).